kubernetes-sigs/gcp-filestore-csi-driver/docs/kubernetes/windows_demo.md

     PROJECT=${CLOUDSDK_CORE_PROJECT} ./deploy/kubernetes/cluster_setup.sh
     ```

-4. On one of the Windows nodes, create an SMB share.
+4. On one of the Windows nodes, create a SMB share.

     Remember the name of this node, will be needed next step.
     ```Powershell